akka/akka/akka-docs/scala/typed-actors.rst

 Creating Typed Actors with non-default constructor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a typed actor that takes constructor arguments use a variant of 'newInstance' or 'newRemoteInstance' that takes a call-by-name block in which you can create the Typed Actor in any way you like.
+To create a typed actor that takes constructor arguments use a variant of ``newInstance`` or ``newRemoteInstance`` that takes a call-by-name block in which you can create the Typed Actor in any way you like.

 Here is an example: